Are you ready to discover your college program?

 - Senior Software Engineer: Mid-level and late career; experience requirements vary by position/employer, typically 3-5+ years; job candidates with a master's may need less experience

 When applying for software engineering jobs, sharing a portfolio of completed work can help you stand out.
-Software engineering bootcamps provide students with essential education through hands-on, project-based assignments.
-Entry-level job-seekers also benefit from pursuing internships during or after college.
+Software engineering bootcamps can provide you with essential education through hands-on, project-based assignments.
+Entry-level applicants also benefit from pursuing internships during or after college.

 Google Software Engineering Internship

 - Available at locations across the U.S.

 - Paid 12-14 week program